Looking for something quick, easy, and spectacularly delicious to grill? I recommend this pork tenderloin.

 If you don't have a grill, brush the tenderloin with olive oil and sear it in a cast iron pan on high heat until lightly browned all over, then baste it with reserved marinade, place it in a 400°F oven for 10-12 minutes until the internal temperature reads 140°F. Let rest for 10-15 minutes before slicing.

-- 1 to 1 1/4 pound pork tenderloin, trimmed of silver-skin
+1 to 1 1/4 pound pork tenderloin, trimmed of silver-skin

-- 3 cloves garlic, peeled
+3 cloves garlic, peeled

-- 1/4 cup soy sauce (use gluten-free soy sauce if cooking gluten-free)
+1/4 cup soy sauce (use gluten-free soy sauce if cooking gluten free)

-- 2 teaspoons brown sugar
+2 teaspoons brown sugar

-- 1/3 cup minced green onions
+1/3 cup minced green onions

-- 1/4 cup minced cilantro (including tender stems)
+1/4 cup minced cilantro (including tender stems)

-- 2 Tbsp seasoned rice vinegar
+2 tablespoons seasoned rice vinegar

-- 2 Tbsp olive oil
+2 tablespoons extra virgin olive oil

-- 1 teaspoon toasted sesame oil
+1 teaspoon toasted sesame oil

 Put the ginger and garlic into a mini-chopper or food processor.
 Pulse until finely chopped.
 Remove to a bowl.
 Add the soy sauce, brown sugar, green onions, cilantro, seasoned rice wine vinegar, olive oil, sesame oil.
 Stir to combine.